cmer/gigabyte-z390-aorus-master-hackintosh/STEP_BY_STEP.md

 * [NoVPAJpeg.kext](https://github.com/vulgo/NoVPAJpeg/releases)
     - Use this only if you haven't enabled your iGPU.
 I recommend enabling the iGPU instead of this.
+    - Note: this kext is **no longer required under Catalina**, but was required with Mojave.
+If you're on Catalina, do not install it.

 * [USBInjectAll.kext](https://bitbucket.org/RehabMan/os-x-usb-inject-all/downloads/)
     - This is necessary to create your own USB SSDT (see below).
 Otherwise, do not use.